simonneutert/simonneutert.github.io/src/_posts/2025/2025-01-18-git-co-authoring.md

 ## Wrapping the script up

-Running `git log` first ensures you avoid system errors when executing the command.
+Running `git log &> /dev/null` first ensures you avoid system errors when executing the command.

 To make sure you have the necessary tools, install them using Homebrew or Linuxbrew with the following command: